-To delete an existing archive notebook, simply execute a PUT operation for the notebook in question without sending any other text along with the PUT command line.
-For instance, send an email with the following text as the only content in the body of the message:
+To delete an archive notebook file, simply execute a PUT operation for the notebook in question without sending any other text along with the PUT command line (turn off automatic signatures, and do not use a mail service that automatically adds text to every message sent).
+For instance, send an email message with the following text as the only content in the body of the message:

-PUT MYLIST LOG9607 PW=mypersonalpw
+PUT MYLIST LOG0209 PW=yourpassword

-This command without any other additional text would delete MYLIST LOG9607 from the server.
+This command without any other additional text would delete MYLIST LOG0209 (the file containing the September 2002 archives of the MYLIST list) from the server.